sourabhbhavsar007/recipe-management-system/README.md

 ```

 - Find Recipe By Id
 	- Find the recipe by id can be used to fetch particular Recipe.
-Following is the api url.
+Following is the api endpoint.
 It is GET request which accept ID as path parameter.

 ```
 		GET